Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Preliminaries

-The exactness property of \eqref{equ:aug:Lagrange} can be studied as in \cite{Pillo2002Augmented}, however this is not crucial for our analysis.
+The exact property of \eqref{equ:aug:Lagrange} can be studied similarly as in \cite{Pillo2002Augmented}, however this~is incremental and not crucial for our analysis.
 We will only use (a stochastic version of) \eqref{equ:aug:Lagrange} to monitor the progress of the iterates.
-By direct calculation, we obtain the~gradients $\nabla\mL_{\epsilon, \nu, \eta}$.
-We suppress the evaluation points for conciseness, and define the following matrices
+By direct calculation, we obtain the~gradient $\nabla\mL_{\epsilon, \nu, \eta}$.
+We first suppress the evaluation~point~for~conciseness, and define the following matrices

 where $\be_{i, m}\in \mR^{m}$ is the $i$-th canonical basis of $\mR^m$ (similar for $\be_{i, r}\in \mR^{r}$).
 Then,